EasonLiaw/mentalhealth_status_classification/README.md

 The sections below summarizes the details of Machine Learning pipelines with various variations in steps:

 #### i.
-Handling missing values
-Most machine learning models do not automatically handle missing values (with the exception of XGBoost, LightGBM and CatBoost).
-Therefore, missing values need appropriate handling first before subsequent steps of the pipeline can be executed.

-For this project, missing values are handled using the following methods:

-- Simple Mean Imputation: For gaussian features that have data missing completely at random (MCAR)
-- Simple Median Imputation: For non gaussian features that have data missing completely at random (MCAR)
-- End Tail Mean Imputation: For gaussian features that have data missing at random (MAR)
-- End Tail Median Imputation: For non gaussian features that have data missing at random (MAR)

-Note that skewness of features is used to distinguish between gaussian and non-gaussian features.
-On the other hand, number of features with low spearman correlation (between -0.4 and 0.4) of missingness with other features is used to distinguish between MCAR (All features) and MAR (Not all features).

-For XGBoost, LightGBM and CatBoost, the presence of this pipeline step is also tested as part of hyperparameter tuning within nested cross validation.

-#### ii.
 Handling imbalanced data
-While most machine learning models have hyperparameters that allow adjustment of <b>class weights</b> for classification, an alternative solution to handle imbalanced data is to use oversampling or undersampling or combination of both oversampling and undersampling methods.
+While most machine learning models have hyperparameters that allow adjustment of <b>class weights</b> for classification, an alternative solution to handle imbalanced data is to use oversampling method.

 For this project, the following methods of handling imbalanced data are tested:

-- SMOTETomek: Combine over (SMOTEENC) and under sampling using SMOTE and Tomek links.
-- SMOTEENN: Combine over (SMOTEENC) and under sampling using SMOTE and Edited Nearest Neighbours.
-- SMOTEENC: Synthetic Minority Over-sampling Technique for Nominal and Continuous data.
+- SMOTEN: Synthetic Minority Over-sampling Technique for Nominal data.
 - No oversampling or undersampling required

-For XGBoost, LightGBM and CatBoost, if handling missing values are not included as part of the pipeline, this step of the pipeline will be discarded.
+Note that this dataset do not contain continuous variables, thus the only suitable methods available for handling imbalanced data is either using SMOTEN for oversampling or using class weights hyperparameter.

+#### ii.
+Feature Engineering
+The following features are derived after handling imbalanced data if relevant:
+- Age (Difference between Timestamp and Birth_Date)
+- Hours slept (Difference between Awaketime_today and Sleeptime_ytd)
+- Datetime features (i.e. year, month, quarter, week, day_of_week, day_of_month, day_of_year, hour and minute) from Timestamp, Birth_Date, Awaketime_today and Sleeptime_ytd (using DatetimeFeatures function from feature-engine library)
+- Number of methods of keep in touch (based on Method_of_keepintouch feature)
+- Number of types of play places (based on Type_of_play_places feature)
+- Number of breakfast food yesterday (based on Breakfast_ytd feature)

 #### iii.
-Handling outliers by capping at extreme values
-Machine learning models like Logistic Regression, Linear SVC, KNN and Gaussian Naive Bayes are highly sensitive to outliers, which may impact model performance.
-For those 4 types of models, the presence of this step of the pipeline by capping outliers at extreme ends of gaussian/non-gaussian distribution will be tested accordingly using Winsorizer function from feature-engine library.

-Note that Anderson test is used to identify gaussian vs non-gaussian distribution in this pipeline step.
+Encoding "interval" features
+Features that are identifed as interval data types have equal magnitudes between different values.
+These features can be encoded directly using custom <b>label encoding (from 0)</b>:
+- Study_Year
+- Safety_toplay_scale
+- Health_scale
+- School_scale
+- Family_scale
+- Friends_scale
+- Looks_scale
+- Life_scale
+- WIMD_2019_Rank
+- WIMD_2019_Decile
+- WIMD_2019_Quintile
+- WIMD_2019_Quartile

 #### iv.
-Gaussian transformation on non-gaussian variables
-In Machine Learning, several machine learning models like Logistic Regression and Gaussian Naive Bayes tends to perform best when data follows the assumption of normal distribution.
-The following types of gaussian transformation are tested on non-gaussian features and the gaussian transformation that works best on given feature (the lowest test statistic that is smaller than 5% critical value) will be used for gaussian transformation:
+Encoding "binary" features
+Features that are identified as binary data types only require simple encoding (1 vs 0):
+- Read_Info_Sheet
+- School_Health_Records
+- Other_children_inhouse
+- Easywalk_topark

-- Logarithmic
+- Easywalk_somewhere
-- Reciprocal
+- Garden
-- Square Root
+- Keep_in_touch_family_outside_household
-- Yeo Johnson
+- Keep_in_touch_friends
-- Square
+- Sleeptime_ytd_minute
-- Quantile (Normal distribution)
+- Awaketime_today_minute

-Note that Anderson test is used to identify whether a given gaussian transformation technique successfully converts a non-gaussian feature to a gaussian feature.
+In addition, these following features contain multiple values which can also be split into individual values in binary form:
+- Method_of_keepintouch (Contact_by_phone, Contact_by_visit, Contact_by_social_media, Contact_by_game)
+- Type_of_play_places (Play_in_house, Play_in_garden, Play_in_grass_area, Play_in_bushes, Play_in_woods, Play_in_field, Play_in_street, Play_in_playground, Play_in_bike_or_park, Play_near_water) * Only top 10 categories are used
+- Breakfast_ytd (Bread_Brk, Sugary_Cereal_Brk, Healthy_Cereal_Brk, Fruits_Brk, Yogurt_Brk, Nothing_Brk, Cooked_Breakfast_Brk, Snacks_Brk) * Only top 8 categories are used

 #### v.
+Encoding "ordinal" features with different magnitudes "for certain"
+For features that are identified as ordinal data types with high certainty of categories having different magnitudes can be encoded using one of the following contrast methods:
+- Backward Difference Encoder
+- Polynomial Encoder
+- Sum Encoder
+- Helmert Encoder

+These following features will be encoded using contrast methods, since these features clearly show different magnitudes:
+- Fruitveg_ytd
+- Number_people_household
+- Sports_in_week
+- Internet_in_week
+- Tired_in_week
+- Concentrate_in_week
+- Softdrink_in_week
+- Sugarsnack_in_week
+- Takeawayfood_in_week

+#### vi.
+Encoding features with rare categories
+For features that contain many unique categories, these features may have categories that are considered to be "rare" due to low frequency.
+To reduce the cardinality of these features, <b>RareLabelEncoder</b> from feature-engine library is used.

+#### vii.
+Encoding "nominal" and "ordinal" features with uncertainty in magnitude difference
+The following list of features are ordinal that may or may not have different magnitudes between values:
+- Doingwell_schoolwork
+- Lots_of_choices_important
+- Lots_of_things_good_at
+- Feel_partof_community
+- Outdoorplay_freq
+- Enoughtime_toplay
+- Play_inall_places

+<b>Note that the features listed above are encoded using label encoding (from 0 in order of importance) as intermediate step before further data encoding.</b>

+The following list of features are identified as nominal:
+- Gender
+- Going_school
+- Homespace_relax
+- Method_of_keepintouch
+- Breakfast_ytd
+- Type_of_play_places

+<b>For all the features mentioned in this section, features are encoded using either One Hot encoding (for non-tree based models) or CatBoost encoding (for tree-based models).</b>

+#### viii.
+Encoding "time-related" features
+All time-related features that are derived from Timestamp, Birth_Date, Sleeptime_ytd and Awaketime_today are encoded using either CyclicalFeatures (for non-tree based models) function from feature-engine library or CatBoost encoding (for tree-based models).

+Note that while One Hot encoding is the most popular approach for categorical data encoding, time-related features are usually cyclical in nature such that performing one hot encoding on time related features does not capture the cyclical component.

+#### x.
 Feature Scaling
 Feature scaling is only essential in some machine learning models like Logistic Regression, Linear SVC and KNN for faster convergence and to prevent misinterpretation of one feature significantly more important than other features.

-For this project, the following methods of feature scaling are tested:

-- Standard Scaler
-- MinMax Scaler
-- Robust Scaler
-- Standard Scaler for gaussian features + MinMax Scaler for non-gaussian features
+For this project, MinMax scaler is used since this dataset only contains categorical variables.

-#### vi.
+#### xi.
 Feature Selection
 Given the current dataset has very large number of features, performing feature selection is essential for simplifying the machine learning model, reducing model training time and to reduce risk of model overfitting.

-For this project, the presence of removing highly correlated variables (>0.8) based on spearman correlation is tested (except for FeatureWiz method) along with the following methods of feature selection with pipelines that handle missing values:
+For this project, the following methods of feature selection are tested:
 - Mutual Information
 - ANOVA
 - Feature Importance using Extra Trees Classifier